-UNCG conducted an in-depth analysis of its total employment process to determine if any impediments to EEO exist by job group.
+UNC Greensboro conducted an in-depth analysis of its total employment process to determine if any impediments to EEO exist by job group.
 Included in this analysis are those employment processes that impact SHRA employees.

-As of 12/31/2017, the Job Group Analysis Data reported one thousand ninety-five (1,095) protected class SHRA employees working at UNCG representing twelve (12) SHRA Job Groups.
+As of December 31, 2022, the Job Group Analysis Data reported nine hundred seventy-seven (977) protected class SHRA employees working at UNC Greensboro representing twelve (12) SHRA Job Groups.

-Workforce availability in equal employment opportunity planning determined by using the Population/Labor Force Compromise Method.
+Workforce availability in equal employment opportunity planning determined by using the two-factor analysis method.
 The first step to conducting a population/labor force compromise analysis is to identify the Standard Occupational Classification (SOC) categories in which underutilization exists.
 The OSHR, through the Integrated HR/Payroll System, provides data on the distribution of workers in the UNC system workforce.

 The Business Objects (BOBJ) reports (B0170-178) automatically calculate underutilization using both the population and the population/labor force compromise methods.
-In addition, another report (B0023) provides for use in identifying the specific State job classifications in the UNCG workforce included in each SOC category.
+In addition, another report (B0023) provides for use in identifying the specific State job classifications in the UNC Greensboro workforce included in each SOC category.
 The BOBJ reports are the required source data for the population analysis and the population/labor force compromise analysis.

 The Staffing Activity Report from UNC HR Data Mart reflects the representation data for recruitment and selection for hires and promotions.
+UNCG uses the two-factor analysis as defined by the OFCCP.